barsa-sahoo/E-Commerce-Analysis/README.md

 - Average Delivery Time: 10 days

 **Performance Analysis:**
-- Total Sales Trend: Sales have shown a significant upward trend from January 2020 to July 2021.
+- Total Sales Trend: Sales have shown a significant upward trend from January 2020 to end of 2021.
 This growth suggests a steady increase in customer engagement and product demand.
-- Order Frequency: One-Time Buyers: Only 0.19% of total customers, indicating a very high customer retention rate.
-Repeat Buyers: 99.81%, showing strong loyalty and satisfaction among customers.
+- Order Frequency: One-Time Buyers (Only 0.19% of total customers), indicating a very high customer retention rate and Repeat Buyers (99.81%), showing strong loyalty and satisfaction among customers.
 - Top Brands by Quantity Sold: BB Home leads with 4.7K units sold, followed by bb Royal (3.7K) and Fresho (3.2K).
 This highlights BB Home’s strong market presence in terms of product popularity.
 - Top Categories by Sales: Beauty & Hygiene dominates with 34M in sales followed by Kitchen, Garden & Pets (20M) and Gourmet & World Food (15M), showcasing the diversity of customer preferences.